Brooklyn Tower: Lobby and amenities

-A 66th-floor basketball court and an 85th-floor lounge are also included in the building.
-The 66th-floor basketball court was advertised as the tallest residential basketball court in the world.
+A 66th-floor recreational area and an 85th-floor lounge are also included in the building.
+The basketball court on the 66th floor was advertised as the tallest residential basketball court in the world.
+The basketball court was designed with a similar color palette to that of the Barclays Center nearby.
 Also included on this level is a dog run, a Foosball space, and an outdoor playground.
 The 66th floor is open to the outdoors on all sides, allowing wind to pass through the building and reducing sway on upper floors.